 No products in the cart.

-The way that furniture and decor is placed and the materials that they are made up of can do more than just enhance the aesthetics of a space.
+The way that furniture and décor is placed and the materials that they are made up of can do more than just enhance the aesthetics of a space.
 Using absorptive materials and setting up furnishings efficiently can actually help improve its acoustical quality.
-Whether it be in your home of office, these tips on using furnishings properly can transform the atmosphere of any room, as some home furnishings can actually help to absorb sound wave and reduce echo.
+Whether it be in your home or office, these tips on using furnishings properly can transform the atmosphere of any room, as some home furnishings can actually help to absorb sound wave and reduce echo.

 NOTE: When considering furnishings for acoustic properties, ensure that your primary issue or complaint is echo or reverberation.
 Ask yourself this – is it difficult to have a conversation in the space, even with only a few people?
 If so, acoustical furnishings may be a good option to mitigate the reverb issues.

 Hard flooring surfaces such as tile, laminate and hardwood allow sound to bounce off them, creating excess echo and reverberation.
 Carpeting, however, absorbs sound rather than reflecting it.
-If carpeting your space is not an option, you can place large, plush area rugs around your space to help decrease that echo and reverb.
+If installing full-floor carpeting your space is not an option, you can place large, plush area rugs around your space to help decrease that echo and reverb.
 Placing thick blankets or pillows around a room can also help to absorb some of this extra noise.
 The thicker the material, the better!

 Excess noise in an office can lower employee morale and productivity.
 Dividing screens separate the space between each work station, offering more privacy and breaking up large areas so that more individual focus can be achieved.
 However, this can decrease the sense of a community in a workspace and make it difficult to work on collaborative projects.
 In this case, The AcoustiTrac™ would be an effective solution for improving the sound quality in your office.
 It is a soundproofing curtain, but on a track that can be easily retracted when not in use.
 If an employee needs some quiet time they can close the curtain and work in their individual space.
 When they need to converse with a team or coworker, they can open the curtain and be in a more open space.